gofractally/psibase/README.md

 The built product lives in `CMAKE_INSTALL_PREFIX` (`$CMAKE_BINARY_DIR/psidk` in the above example).

-The technical documentation for psibase is part of this repository.
-To build & view it through the doc-sys applet of a deployed psibase instance, see the instructions in [the docs](https://doc-sys.psibase.io/documentation.html).

 #### Build flags

 The following are some of the common/useful build flags you can use to configure CMake that modify the build.
 Open the build directory and run `cmake -LH` to view a list of all options.